 As you persist, your brain will eventually yield to the state psychologists call mindfulness.
 Your emotions will calm, even if you’re physically and mentally active.
 You won’t notice happiness when it first appears, because in true presence, the mind’s frantic searching stops.
 In its place arises a fascination with what’s occurring here and now.
 Though this feeling is subtle, it’s the opposite of dull.
 It’s infinitely varied and exquisite.

-The aftermath of a creative surge, especially one that involves a new skill, is a sense of accomplishment and increased self-efficacy—which psychologists recognize as an important counter to depression.
+Additionally, the aftermath of a creative surge, especially one that involves a new skill, is a sense of accomplishment and increased self-efficacy which psychologists recognize as an important counter to depression.
 Instead of a Suicide Tuesday crash, you’re left with the happy fatigue of someone who is building strength.

 Pay attention to this process, and you’ll see that the motivation to be here now will gradually grow stronger than the cultural pressure to seek excitement.
 You’ll find yourself increasingly able to tune in to the delights of the present even when you’re not actively creating.
 When this happens, you’ll be on your way to genuine happiness: abundant, sustainable delight in the beautiful moments of ordinary life.”